-(b) Vacant structures.
+(c) Vacant structures.

-Except as otherwise specified in this section, an annual registration fee, in addition to any fee that might also be required by subsection (a) of this section, must be paid for vacant structures at the following rates:
+Except as otherwise specified in this section, an annual registration fee, in addition to any fee that might also be required by subsection (a) or (b) of this section, must be paid for vacant structures at the following rates:

 (1) for residential structures - \$100 per structure.
 (2) for all other structures - \$250 per structure.

-(c) When payable.
+(d) When payable.